tushar-sharma/tushar-sharma.github.io/_posts/2022-06-27-review-origin-of-species-charles-darwin.md

 "It seems clear that organic beings must be exposed during serveral generations to new conditions to cause any great amount of variation"

 How do we know whether a form should be ranked as a species or a variety?
+If Neathrethals were alive, were they consider to be another species or just a variation?
+Neatherthals would have looked same as we humans?
+First we must understand what we mean with species?
+Individuals of two species cannot mate and reproduce.
+For humans and neatherthals, we have evidence of their mating.
+So definately Neantherthals were not different species.
+May be a sub species or variation.

 Charles Darwin was at Galapagos islands in Ecuador.
 Mr Wallace was on islands of Malayan archipelego.